mastodon/documentation/content/en/admin/config.md

 Defaults to value of `REDIS_NAMESPACE`.

-### ElasticSearch {#elasticsearch}
+### Elasticsearch {#elasticsearch}

 {{< page-ref page="admin/optional/elasticsearch.md" >}}

 #### `ES_ENABLED`

-If set to `true`, Mastodon will use ElasticSearch for its search functions.
+If set to `true`, Mastodon will use Elasticsearch for its search functions.

 #### `ES_HOST`

-Host of the ElasticSearch server.
+Host of the Elasticsearch server.
 Defaults to `localhost`

 #### `ES_PORT`

-Port of the ElasticSearch server.
+Port of the Elasticsearch server.
 Defaults to `9200`

 #### `ES_PREFIX`

-Useful if the ElasticSearch server is shared between multiple projects or different Mastodon servers.
+Useful if the Elasticsearch server is shared between multiple projects or different Mastodon servers.
 Defaults to value of `REDIS_NAMESPACE`.

 ### StatsD {#statsd}